-This religious resort was founded in 1579, was built as a small city, was extended in the seventeenth century.
-The convent occupies an area of approximately twenty thousand square meters and its distribution is similar to that which took the first neighborhoods of the city of Arequipa.The Convento de Santa Catalina is probably one of the largest monasteries in the world.
-450 nuns have lived here for over 400 years, completely separated from the world.
-The people of Arequipa were unaware of what was happening inside the compound, many fantastic stories circulating about this convent.
-Santa Catalina was wrapped in an aura of mystery until 1970, when a large part of the convent opened its doors to the public.
+This religious tourist complex was founded in 1579, it was built as a small town, it was expanded in the seventeenth century.
+The convent occupies an area of approximately twenty thousand square meters and its distribution is similar to that of the first neighborhoods of the city of Arequipa.The Convent of Santa Catalina is probably one of the largest convents in the world.
+450 nuns have lived here for more than 400 years, completely secluded from the world.
+The inhabitants of Arequipa had no notion of what went on inside the complex, many fantastic stories circulate about this convent.
+Santa Catalina was shrouded in mystery until 1970, when a large part of the convent opened its doors to the public.

 General admission is S/.
-30.00 soles.
+30.00 nuevos soles.